This post may contain affiliate links. See my disclosure for more info.

 - Fresh basil leaves - give it freshness and goes so well with tomatoes.

-- Salt & pepper - to taste.
+- Salt & black pepper – to taste.

-Substitutions & Variations
+Make It Your Way: Substitutions & Variations

 Please remember that recipes are just a starting point.

-- No tomato paste? - use 4 tablespoons tomato sauce or puree instead, but you'll have to cook it down a little longer to reduce it to have a similar concentrated flavor.
+- No tomato paste? – use 4 tablespoons tomato sauce or tomato puree instead, but you’ll have to cook it down a little longer to reduce it to have a similar concentrated flavor.

 Frequently Asked Questions

-More Dairy-Free Tomato Recipes
+More Dairy Free Tomato Recipes

-Dairy-Free Roasted Tomato Soup With Basil
+Dairy Free Tomato Soup With Basil

 Ingredients